 Caterpillar luxurious jewellery

-This so called Ethiopian Caterpillar is a unique work of Swiss jeweler and watch maker Henri Maillardet.
-200-year-old masterpiece of high jewellery, the caterpillar is still in excellent working condition.
-The realistic automaton was created for some wealthy Chinese aristocrat.
-When the Ethiopian Caterpillar was sold at auction in 2010, it fetched a price of more than $415,000.
-It joins five other such caterpillars known to exist, all of which reside in prestigious art collections.
-At one time, robots were meant for the amusement of wealthy collectors and art enthusiasts.
+At one time, robots amused wealthy collectors and art enthusiasts.
 This stunning caterpillar automaton from approximately 1820 is a wonder of both artistry and workmanship.
-The Ethiopian Caterpillar is made of rubies, diamonds, emeralds, pearls, and turquoise all set in gold.
-The caterpillar’s eleven jointed ring segments combine to form a “body” that undulates like a real caterpillar, crawling realistically.
-Its body moves up and down simulating the undulations of a caterpillar by means of a set of gilt-metal knurled wheels.
+The materials for Ethiopian Caterpillar include rubies, diamonds, emeralds, pearls, and turquoise all set in gold.
+The eleven jointed ring segments combine to form a “body” make crawling realistic.
+Noteworthy, its body moves up and down by means of a set of gilt-metal knurled wheels.

-Again, the ability of crawling caterpillar to turn into a flying butterfly is considered a magical miracle.
+Again, the ability of crawling caterpillar to turn into a flying butterfly is a magical miracle.
 Many people are in awe of this metamorphosis, and believe that such miracles without God’s intervention do not happen.